 Without a bit of packing, snow riding can be nearly impossible.
 On a normal year we simply get too much snow to ride on without the help of grooming.
+This is done in the form of snowshoeing the trail (please do!) and most recently via the snow machine and groomer that Kenosha County allows KORBA to use for grooming.
+We all need your help, however!
+Here are a few things you should know about winter riding at Silver Lake:

 - Only ride when temps are below freezing.
 If you ride above freezing you leave ruts in the trail that will re-freeze.
 Frozen ruts are no fun and tend to last all winter.
-You may also harm the underlying or exposed dirt trail, which will then need to be repaired before it can open in the spring. - While we don't discriminate on tire size, 3.7" tires or wider are recommended.
-The thinner your tires, the more your bike will dig in.
+You may also harm the underlying or exposed dirt trail, which will then need to be repaired before it can open in the spring. - While we don't discriminate on tire size, 3.7" tires or wider are recommended. - The thinner your tires, the more your bike will dig in.
 If you find yourself creating a deep rut please turn around and ride another day. - In order to get everyone back riding as soon as possible, allow groomers and fat bikers to ride first after a 2" or more snowfall.
 They will create the base that everyone else needs to ride without destroying the trail for everyone. - Groomed double track hiking trails are open to all users.
-Please avoid hiking and riding groomed single track trails when tires, boots and paw prints leave 1" tracks. - Allow the trail time to set-up after grooming.
+Please avoid hiking and riding groomed single track trails when tires, boots and paw prints leave 1" tracks.
+Boot tracks leave holes that are annoying to users after they freeze. - Allow the trail time to set-up after grooming.
 12-24 hours for fat bikes, 48 hours for everyone else. - Watch for ice!
 It is common to have ice on the trail.
 Use studded tires as necessary. - If you find yourself having trouble riding in a straight line, consider riding another day. - Yield to other trail users as you cross their trails (hikers, skiers).
-STOP and look both ways before crossing other trails. - Always wear protective gear, even in winter. - Riding is allowed on the multi-use trails.
+STOP and look both ways before crossing other trails. - Always wear protective gear, even in winter.
+Helmets are required! - Riding is allowed on the hiking (doubletrack) trails.
 Please be mindful to leave no ruts on the groomed sections of trail. - If you have to get off your bike and push (common in the snow) keep your boot tracks off to the side and your bike tracks in the center of the trail.
 This will help groom the trail for the next person rather than rutting it up. - Snow often provides opportunities to ride obstacles we normally would not in summer.
 Try not to unnecessarily cut the trail, however.
 Keeping to the path helps pack the trail and keeps the land manager happy.
+There is no skill in cutting your own trail.
+Stay on the trail or stay home. - Get out and help pack the trail.
+Join in on a group snowshoe "stomp" or get out there and do it on your own.
+If you love winter riding, give back by helping out at least once a season.